 Garbarino is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Garbarino has sponsored and cosponsored from Jan 3, 2019 to Jun 1, 2023.
 See full analysis methodology.

 Andrew Garbarino sits on the following committees:

 House Committee on Homeland Security

-Garbarino was the primary sponsor of 1 bill that was enacted:
+Garbarino was the primary sponsor of 3 bills that were enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).